 Extensions are internal numbers that can be linked to actions.
-Extensions are unlimited and are nothing more than a label.
-Extensions can be part of a call flow.
+Extensions are unlimited, actually nothing more than a label and can be part of a call flow.

 A strong word of advice: do not create extensions in the 1XX range as this conflicts with e.g. the 112 European emergency number.

-Caveat: once a call starts with rules of an extension it will never return to a calling rule in the inbound dial plan.
+Caveat: once a call starts with rules of an extension, the call will never return to a calling rule in the inbound dial plan.

-See Rule editor type list for complete list of rules and possible conditions.
+See Rule editor type list for a complete list of rules and possible conditions.

-1233 can be routed to the Voicemail Menu.
+1233 will be routed to the Voicemail Menu.

 Extensions/phones often have three digits, the European alarm number 112 needs to be included as an extension and linked to the ‘Call an external number’ action.

-06302 can be routed to the mobile phone number of user 302 to create short number dialing functionality.
+06302 can be routed to the mobile phone number of user 302 in order to facilitate short number dialing functionality.

 You can add multiple rules to an extension.
 Each rule can be applied based on a condition (status / callerID / time rule).